Speaking at a planning committee

 You might be invited to speak at a planning committee (a hearing) if you have written to us either supporting or objecting to a planning application.
 The purpose of a hearing is to allow the views of applicants and those who have made representations to be heard by councillors before a planning decision is taken.

-- Major developments that don't comply in a significant way with land use policies in the development plan.
-We must offer you the option to speak at committee for this.
+We must offer you the option to speak at committee for planning applications involving major developments that don't comply in a significant way with land use policies in the development plan.
 For an explanation of what major developments are see our guidance note on pre-application consultation - definitions of developments.

-- An application that receives a lot of objections and where the planning officer is recommending the application is approved.
-The decision on what applications this applies to is made by the Head of Planning and Building Services and the Chair of the committee.
+In all other cases a hearing may be held for an application that receives a lot of objections and where the planning officer is recommending the application is approved.
+A request to be heard has to be made to be made to and received by our Executive Director (Community and Enterprise Resources) or Head of Planning and Economic Development Services a minimum of two working days before the committee meets.
+The decision on whether a hearing will take place is made by the Head of Planning and Economic Development Services and the Chair of the committee.